RichardWHZ/personal-site/archetypes/default.md

 post : ""
 # Set the page as a chapter, changing the way it's displayed
 chapter : false
 # Hide a menu entry by setting this to true
-hidden : false
+hidden : true
 # Display name of this page modifier.
 If set, it will be displayed in the footer.
 LastModifierDisplayName : ""
 # Email of this page modifier.
 If set with LastModifierDisplayName, it will be displayed in the footer